holycrap872/ucls-ml-ai/CourseMaterial/03_list_sets_maps/07_text_prediction/predict_text.md

 1. For generating a "true Markov-chain generated sentence" of **a given length**:
     - What is the function you will need to alter?
     - Implement functionality to calculate it!
-2. What is a Markov-chain generated eight-word sentence that starts with "i"?
+2. What is a Markov chain generated eight-word sentence that starts with "i"?
 3. Ingest a different book from the one you've been using up to this point.
-    - What is a Markov-chain generated eight-word sentence that your program produces given this input?
+    - What is a Markov chain generated eight-word sentence that your program produces given this input?
+        ```
+        ```
 4. Ingest four different books at the same time.
-    - What is a Markov-chain generated eight-word sentence that your program produces given this input?
+    - What is a Markov chain generated eight-word sentence that your program produces given this input?
+        ```
+        ```

 ## Markov Chain Visualization